ranga6897/DataAnalysis/2_rotor_temp_predict/readme.md

    * Tuning Hyper parameters for RF
    * Checking tree graph of DT to understand on what factors it's predicting.

-3. Build a web app using Stramlit.
+3. Build a web app using Streamlit.